This is the fifth and final post in my series on re-evaluating your youth ministry volunteers, and it may be the most important.

 Spiritual wounds often look like bitterness, un-forgiveness, easily offended, unable to receive instruction, love, or discipline.
 These are the kinds of wounds, if left unattended, will sideline them from doing the kinds of ministry they would like to do.

-Although the football player doesn’t like when the team doctor tells them they cannot return to the game because of a concussion and they feel that the doctor is ruining their career, that doctor may be saving that mans life so he can have a life after football.
+Although the football player doesn’t like when the team doctor tells them they cannot return to the game because of a concussion and they feel that the doctor is ruining their career, that doctor may be saving their life so he can have a life after football.

 We cannot fix or cure anyone, that’s Jesus’ job but we should always take stock of the mental, emotional, and spiritual well being of our team.
 Failure to do so means their will be a lot of “time outs” for injury and we’ll see our youth programs suffer and our kids not receiving the best care from healthy people.